Cereal Cover Crops for Weed Control in Organic and Conventional Dry Bean Production Systems

 (Specific Objective 2) The collaborating organic farmer observed that although cereal cover crops fit into their operations for weed suppression and soil health, some cereal cover crops such as wheat and triticale tend to reduce dry bean density.
 This confirms findings from a controlled environment experiment that observed a 58% reduction in dry bean germination when watered with winter wheat extract (Flood and Entz 2009).
 Triticale extract also reduced dry bean germination by 21 to 40% (Flood and Entz 2009).
 The primary objective of the on-farm experiment is a better understanding of weed suppression and any possible allelopathic effect (dry bean response) of cereal cover crops.
 The collaborating farmer had already planted winter spelt, spring barley, and winter wheat.
 Although not a replicated study, data were collected in transects in the summer of 2023 to serve as baseline data for the on-farm trial.
 We then established a 12-month experiment beginning in fall 2023.
 The study comprised four treatments arranged in a randomized complete block design with 4 replicates.

 Treatments comprised fall-planted wheat, triticale, and barley, in addition to a no cereal cover crop treatment.
 Cereal cover crops were planted at a rate of about 2 million seeds/ha in October of 2023, the typical time for our region.
 Winter peas were planted in the no cereal cover crop treatment as the collaborating farmer preferred to have ground cover to prevent erosion.
-Cover crops will be terminated in mid to late May by mowing, followed by disking and roller-harrowing to ensure plant biomass is well incorporated within the rooting zone of the dry bean crop.
-Dry beans will be planted in late May or early June, and plots will be managed according to the farmer’s standard practice throughout the season.
-The record of production practices will be obtained from the farmer at the end of the season.
+Cover crops were terminated in mid May by mowing, followed by disking and roller-harrowing to ensure plant biomass is well incorporated within the rooting zone of the dry bean crop.
+Dry beans were planted in early June, and plots were managed according to the farmer’s standard practice throughout the season.

 Data collection (Specific Objectives #2)